mayankkapoor/top-coder-challenge/README.md

 4. When you submit the form you will submit your `private_results.txt` which will be used for your final score.

 ### Modeling Approach
-The reimbursement model is fit using polynomial regression over the public cases.
-The script `derive_coefficients.py` rebuilds the coefficient list used by `run.sh`.
-The model uses trip days, miles, and receipt totals with interaction terms up to degree four.
+The current solution uses a decision tree regressor trained on the 1,000 public cases.
+Features are trip duration, miles per day, and receipts per day.
+The tree is exported to arrays embedded in `run.sh`.
+Run `derive_tree.py` to regenerate these arrays.
 ---

 **Good luck and Bon Voyage!**